Protryon/lib-rs-mirror/data/page/about.md

  * Presence of tests, CI, code comments.
  * Accuracy and completeness of the crate's metadata.
  * Number of authors and contributors.
- * Weight of the crate's unique dependencies (discounting weight of popular dependecies that projets are likely to have already).
+ * Weight of the crate's unique dependencies (taking into account that some crates are very common and shared between projects).
  * Whether the crate is actively maintained or at least stable and done, based on release frequency, age, maintenance status, use of deprecated/outdated dependencies, non-0.x releases, etc.

 The score is combined with relevance of crate's keywords to a given category or search query.